sourcegraph/learn/posts/how-to-search-code-with-sourcegraph-a-cheat-sheet.md

 **Search for a repository that contains some content**

 Suppose you are searching for some content in a repository, such as a library.
-Use `repo.contains.content`.
+Use `repo:contains.content`.

 <Highlighter
-input='repo:repo-path repo.contains.content(your-content)'
+input='repo:repo-path repo:contains.content(your-content)'
 matcher='your-content'
 />

 <Highlighter
-input='repo:repo-path repo.contains.content(regular-pattern)'
+input='repo:repo-path repo:contains.content(regular-pattern)'
 matcher='regular-pattern'
 />